 He loves it every.single.time.

-We dump the rice into a big storage container (this is a 31 quart bin by Sterilite – bought at Target).
+We dump the rice into a big storage container.
+This bin is from Target.

 Then we add in all the fun stuff: funnels, scoops, jars.